VcDevel/Vc/README.md

 *NOTE*: This is the development version, implementing https://wg21.link/p0214.
 For production use consider the latest release or the 1.3 branch.
+This implementation requires GCC 7.1 or newer.
+Support for Clang, ICC, and MSVC is available with the 1.3 branch.

 ## Introduction